The-Egg-Corp/modm8/README.md

 Pull requests and issues are very much welcome and are essential to keeping this project working and evolving!\
 All I ask is you follow some simple guidelines to maintain a healthy, productive environment.

-- Please be polite and keep critisicm constructive toward the project and other contributors.
+- Please be polite and keep critisicm toward the project and other contributors constructive.
 - Provide as much detail as possible so the issue or idea can be easily understood.
 - Bumping/rushing an issue does not help and only creates unnecessary notifications, please be patient.
 - Promptly address any CI failures, a maintainer is not obliged to do this for you.